Technology

 ❌ Disadvantages

-• Steeper learning curve — decorators, DI, and modules take time
+• Steeper learning curve — decorators, DI, and modules take time to understand

 • More boilerplate for simple use cases